groundlight/framegrab/README.md

 ## Optional Dependencies
 To use a Basler USB or GigE camera, you must separately install the `pypylon` package.

+To grab frames from a YouTube stream, you must install the `pafy` package.

 Similarly, to use Intel RealSense cameras, you must install `pyrealsense2`.

 If you don't intend to use these camera types, you don't need to install these extra packages.

 ## Usage